(214) 390-7947 (Overseas Callers)

 Can I switch projects if I don’t like the one I chose?

 Yes, you are allowed to change your project if you ever feel dissatisfied with your first placement.
 You simply need to contact our in-country coordinator and let them know about your issues with the initial volunteer project.
-The in-country coordinator will assist you in finding another program to join, so long as one is available.
+The in-country coordinator will assist you in finding another program to join, as long as one is available.

 Can I work in more than one volunteer project at a time?